DrugLib.com — Drug Information Portal

 Pregnancy Category X

-Treatment and Posttreatment: Potential Risk to the Fetus
+Potential Risk to the Fetus:

 Ribavirin is known to accumulate in intracellular components from where it is cleared very slowly.
 It is not known whether ribavirin contained in sperm will exert a potential teratogenic effect upon fertilization of the ova.
-In a study in rats, it was concluded that dominant lethality was not induced by ribavirin at doses up to 200 mg/kg for 5 days (estimated human equivalent doses of 7.14 – 28.6 mg/kg, based on body surface area adjustment for a 60 kg adult; up to 1.7 × the maximum recommended human dose of ribavirin).
+In a study in rats, it was concluded that dominant lethality was not induced by ribavirin at doses up to 200 mg/kg for 5 days (estimated human equivalent doses of 7.14 to 28.6 mg/kg, based on body surface area adjustment for a 60 kg adult; up to 1.7 times the maximum recommended human dose of ribavirin).
 However, because of the potential human teratogenic effects of ribavirin, male patients should be advised to take every precaution to avoid risk of pregnancy for their female partners.

 Women of childbearing potential should not receive REBETOL unless they are using effective contraception (two reliable forms) during the therapy period.
-In addition, effective contraception should be utilized for 6 months posttherapy based on a multiple-dose half-life (t1/2) of ribavirin of 12 days.
+In addition, effective contraception should be utilized for 6 months post-therapy based on a multiple-dose half-life (t1/2) of ribavirin of 12 days.

-Male patients and their female partners must practice effective contraception (two reliable forms) during treatment with REBETOL and for the 6-month posttherapy period (e.g., 15 half-lives for ribavirin clearance from the body).
+Male patients and their female partners must practice effective contraception (two reliable forms) during treatment with REBETOL and for the 6-month post-therapy period (e.g., 15 half-lives for ribavirin clearance from the body).

 Nursing Mothers